 One of the most sought-after experiences in Banff National Park is spotting black bears and grizzly bears.
-In this post, I’ll inform you about the best places to spot them and offer tips for safe and successful bear-watching.
+In this post, I’ll inform you about the best places for bear sightings in Banff in 2023 and offer tips for safe and successful bear-watching.
 Pack your binoculars and get ready for an unforgettable experience!

 I’ll be the first to admit that the chances of seeing a bear in Banff National Park are not great.
 I only saw a bear twice in the 1.5 years I lived in Banff.

-The first encounter was while walking toward Sundance Canyon.
-A black bear crossed the paved road.
+The first encounter was when a black bear crossed the paved road while walking toward Sundance Canyon.
 It happened about 150 meters in front of me.

-The bear turned its head when it heard me, stopped for a second and then continued on.
+The bear turned its head when it heard me, stopped for a second, and continued.
 Scary, yes.
 Intimidating too.
 But most of all, it was exciting.

 Another encounter was on the Icefields Parkway, just after a corner past Peyto Lake.
 The many parked cars along the road suggested a “bear jam“.
-A few meters further, there it was: a black bear feeding in a small meadow.
+A few meters further, a black bear was feeding in a small meadow.

 For the rest, I never saw a bear when I lived in the park.
 But I have heard stories of tourists spotting three or four in just two weeks.

-So I guess you just have to be lucky.
+Anyway, I guess you just have to be lucky.
 If you are, the information below might come in handy.
-Let’s dive in.

 Where to Spot Bears in Banff National Park?